SvenZerkov/WeatherDiary/README.md

 The weather info comes from open API and user updates from their own observations from our own database.

-Filtering option on the web page, e.g. "on which day it snowed".

 The user has a (limited) opportunity to update information, add new comments and delete them.

 User cannot update the weather info from the open API.